tomludlow2/monzo_api/README.md

 - Calling with ```?time_filter=7_d``` would be the equivalent.
 - The expected format is ```number-of-units``` ```_``` ```h|d|w|m``` for hours, days, weeks, months]
 - It will throw a readable error in ```filter_error``` if you supply an invalid or too high range (2160h, 90d, 12w, 3m).
-- Note that 3 months is a crude 3 months, if this takes it over 90 days it wont return anything - days is best.
+- Note that 3 months is a crude 3 months, if this takes it over 90 days it won't return anything - days is best.
 - Similarly to ```new_transactions.php``` and other files above, you can pass: ```?format=json|page & store=0|1```
 - This then calls the same ```generate_transaction_table.php``` as before, to generate a table, or returns the json